Share:

 In an interview, however, he said he doubts the CDC will offer the full exemption sought by Canadian lawmakers.

 "The big thing they're worried about, which is a reasonable concern, is people laundering dogs," he said.
-"So they come in from China to Ontario, for example, and then they just hop in the car the next day, and they're in the U.S. They've been in a high-risk country three days ago.
+"So they come in from China to Ontario, for example, and then they just hop in a car the next day, and they're in the U.S. They've been in a high-risk country three days ago.
 That's why I'd be surprised if they removed things completely."

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email news@vin.com.